AverageSoftwareEnjoyer/tune-tools/README.md

 ## Features

--   **Playlist Automation**: Simplify the way you create and manage your playlists with smart, automated tools.
 -   **Listening Analytics**: Gain insights into your listening habits with detailed, interactive statistics.
 -   **Real-Time Data**: Stay updated with real-time information on your listening trends and playlist updates.
 -   **Responsive Design**: Enjoy TuneTools across all your devices, thanks to a fully responsive user interface.